 - IEEE Engineering Management Journal

-- International Journal of Project Management (Editorial Board member)
+- International Journal of Project Management (Editorial Board)

 - Journal of Engineering and Technology Management